20 Crazy Effective Mobile Retention Tactics

 Dropping your new users into an unfamiliar dashboard with no guidance is the worst thing you can do.
 The next worst is giving them a cold, sterile introduction.
 A really great onboarding experience, on the other hand, is about bringing users to their personal Aha! moments—the moments where their uncertainty fades, and the value of your app snaps into clear focus.

-Fifty-Three introduces its app Paper with a simple yet elegant how-to video.
+Fifty-Three introduces its app with a simple yet elegant how-to video.
 Using video to onboard makes it much easier to bring people to this Aha! moment.
 You can build a clear walkthrough of your product that shows off its core features in an easy to understand way—for instance, with a screencast, a voiceover, and overlays that show users how to move through your app.

 tactics_img2

-For Wistia founder and CEO Chris Savage, a brilliant onboarding experience does more than get a user comfortable: it can spark a sudden realization that your product is the product for them.
+For founder and CEO Chris Savage, a does more than get a user comfortable: it can spark a sudden realization that your product is the product for them.
 To that end, Wistia provides video hosting for businesses with a whole host of analytics tools that will let you see where users tend to stop watching, where they skip through, and what they return to again and again—everything you need to split test and iterate your videos to greatness.

 3. User test for ‘Aha!
 Moments’